Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 The goal of course is to classify the digit correctly.
 For this, we have 10 outputs, each corresponding to a possible digit.
 These outputs are then passed through the "softmax" function, which turns them into a probability distribution.
 Mathematically, this is defined as $softmax(x_i) = \frac{e^{x_i}}{sum(e^{x_j})}$.
 To keep interpreting the results as simple as possible, we will once again use a simple fully connected network.

 ## Interpreting an MNIST Neural Network
 When we looked at the XOR dataset, we saw that we were able to interpret the network just from its weights.
 This doesn't work for MNIST.
 Activation maximization, also introduced with XOR, does however.
-It also produces beautiful images like this one.
+It also produces modern art, such as this image:
 ![I](/images/mnist_trigger_image.png "Activation maximization resulting image")

 What does this image represent?
 Well, to my eye, this looks like this neuron activates for the loop that appears at the bottom of some digits, such as in the digits 3, 5, 6, and 8.
 In particular, we can see that the dark section towards the middle hinders any digits which might otherwise activate the surroundings, such as the digit 4 for example.
 Equally noteworthy is the bright spot towards the top right of the image, which may be an example of polysemanticity in action - this example was taken from a very small network with a single hidden layer of 6 neurons.
 I imagine that this particular spot identifies images which reach far out into that corner, potentially helping to identify digits such as the number 7, which may activate that part of the image.